On this page:-

 - Drip irrigation systems cannot be used for damage control by night frosts (like in the case of sprinkler irrigation systems)

 Seawater greenhouses to green the desert

 Anywhere you have desert next to the oceans, you can turn seawater into food and freshwater and a local green oasis.
-But this is such a big topic I devoted a whole RULE to it, see 8.
-REGREEN DESERTS.
+See REGREEN DESERTS.